-Yurisnec goes from Penn-Trafford sidelines to Gannon Athletics Hall of Fame
+Yurisinec goes from Penn-Trafford sidelines to Gannon Athletics Hall of Fame

 The 1997 Penn-Trafford graduate doesn’t sugarcoat his accomplishments while playing football and wrestling for the Warriors.

-“I think my story is about hard work and putting your mind toward a goal and achieving it,” the 39-year-old Yurisnec said.
+“I think my story is about hard work and putting your mind toward a goal and achieving it,” the 39-year-old Yurisinec said.
 “If you put your mind to it and work hard, it can be done.”

-Yurisnec’s climb from one-year starter at Penn-Trafford to a hall-of-fame career at Gannon is part hard work, part determination, part luck and part genetics.
+Yurisinec’s climb from one-year starter at Penn-Trafford to a hall-of-fame career at Gannon is part hard work, part determination, part luck and part genetics.

-After getting to Gannon, Yurisnec hit a growth spurt, thanks to a 6-4 father (Pete Sr.) and 6-5 brother (Pete Jr., who played at Clarion).
+After getting to Gannon, Yurisinec hit a growth spurt, thanks to a 6-4 father (Pete Sr.) and 6-5 brother (Pete Jr., who played at Clarion).
 He grew “four to five inches and put on 40 or 45 pounds.”
 He went from back-up punt returner to starting free safety.

-“To come from where I was at when I graduated high school, I’m one of the least likely guys who played football to end up where I did,” Yurisnec said.
+“To come from where I was at when I graduated high school, I’m one of the least likely guys who played football to end up where I did,” Yurisinec said.
 “It all was such a great experience.”

 The former “squirt” wide receiver evolved into a hard-hitting defensive back who ranks seventh in Gannon history with 303 tackles.
 His six career interceptions rank just outside the Knights’ Top 10 list, and his 17 tackles against Walsh in 2001 is the third-best total in team history.